ANTH 201: HUMAN EVOLUTION

 This course is an in-depth examination of human evolution using a multidimensional approach.
 Students will gain an understanding of the phylogenetic history of our tribe, Hominini, through lectures, lab work, and presentations/discussions.
 Topics that will be covered fall into the general categories of: (1) the fossil evidence, (2) environmental pressures driving the various stages of hominin evolution, (3) biological and behavioral adaptations, and (4) hominin culture.

-1. Students will demonstrate their knowledge of the various stages of human evolution by writing two in-class examinations that have as their focus, (1) the fossil evidence with a special emphasis on morphological change and its adaptive significance over time and (2) the fossil sites and associated paleoanthropologists.
+1. Students will demonstrate their knowledge of the various stages of human evolution by writing two in-class examinations that have as their focus, (1) the fossil evidence with a special emphasis on morphological change and its adaptive significance over time and (2) fossil sites and associated paleoanthropologists.
 In addition, they will be able to recognize and associate factual and morphological information with the various fossil hominin casts during two practical examinations.

 2. Students will research and report on a hominin species of their choice.
-They will demonstrate competency in research by reviewing and reporting on the relevant literature associated with their topic of interest by working in groups to plan an integrated presentation of their chosen species.
+They will demonstrate competency in research by reviewing and reporting on the relevant literature associated with their topic of interest and working in groups to plan an integrated presentation of their chosen species.
 Their presentations will be assessed and will help hone their oral speaking/instructional skills.

 3. Students will gain writing experience and retain what they have learned from their research by writing a five page term paper.
 They will improve their writing skills by making recommended corrections/revisions after I have corrected them.

-4. Students will demonstrate their familiarity with current theories regarding the mechanisms of evolution, the origin of life and biological diversity, human origins and evolutionary stages, the biological significance of our behavior, and how science is conducted by reading and discussing three books: Lucy’s legacy: Sex and intelligence in human evolution, The fossil trail: How we know what we think we know about human evolution, and Mean Genes : From Sex To Money To Food: Taming Our Primal Instincts.
+4. Students will demonstrate their familiarity with current theories regarding the mechanisms of evolution, the origin of life and biological diversity, human origins and evolutionary stages, the biological significance of our behavior, and how science is conducted by reading and discussing two books: Lucy’s legacy: Sex and intelligence in human evolution and Neanderthal Man: In Search Of Lost Genomes.

 1 quiz on human anatomy and bipedalism (5%) 5-page paper (15%)